 Early Warning Signs of Cancer

 There are many early warning signs of cancer in dogs and cats.
-Some of them can be very vague such as vomiting and diarrhea and others can be very obvious such as large lumps on the body that are easily observed and felt.
+Some of them can be very vague such as vomiting and diarrhea, and others can be self-explanatory, such as large lumps on the body that are easily observed and felt.

 Cancer is more common in older dogs and cats, but we must remember that even young dogs and cats can develop cancer.

-As I mentioned above, any obvious lumps or bumps on the body, head or legs could potentially be a cancerous tumor.
-Hard lumps that are well-attached to underlying tissues are more likely to be cancerous.
-Also very small skin lesions can turn out to be cancerous.
+As I mentioned above, any noticeable lumps or bumps on the body, head, or legs could potentially be a cancerous tumor.
+Hard nodes that are well-attached to underlying tissues are more likely to be cancerous.
+Also, very small skin lesions can turn out to be cancerous.

-Lymph nodes are those small bean shaped organs found throughout the body and are typically difficult to find.
-If you ever find a swollen lump by either side of the jaw near the neck, in the arm pits, in the groin area or on the rear legs behind the area of the knee, they could potentially be swollen lymph nodes.
-Cancer of the lymph nodes is the most common cancer found in young dogs and cats.
+Lymph nodes are those small bean-shaped organs found throughout the body and are typically difficult to find.
+If you ever find a swollen lump by either side of the jaw near the neck, in the armpits, in the groin area, or on the rear legs behind the knee, they could be swollen lymph nodes.
+Cancer of the lymph nodes is the most common cancer in young dogs and cats.

-Coughing, sneezing, vomiting and diarrhea are very common signs that often are an indication of minor issues such as infections, allergies and stomach upset, but which can sometimes be an indication of cancer as well.
-Coughing with blood can be an indication that cancer may be growing in the throat or chest.
-Sneezing blood (especially from only one nostril) can be an indication that cancer may be growing in the nose.
+- Coughing, sneezing, vomiting, and diarrhea are common signs that often indicate minor issues such as infections, allergies, and stomach upset.
+Still, they can sometimes be an indication of cancer as well.
+Coughing with blood can indicate that cancer may grow in the throat or chest.
+Sneezing blood (especially from only one nostril) can suggest that cancer may develop in the nose.

-Seizures in an elderly dog or cat that has no prior history of seizures could be an indication that he/she may have a brain tumor.
+- Seizures in an elderly dog or cat with no prior history of seizures could indicate that they may have a brain tumor.

-If your pet has not been spayed or neutered there are some forms of cancer that are common in these dogs and cats.
-A female dog that has not been spayed or was spayed after her fourth heat cycle (around her 3rd birthday) have an increased risk of developing mammary tumors.
-Dogs that have not been spayed also have the risk of developing cancer of the uterus or the ovaries.
+- If your pet has not been spayed or neutered, some forms of cancer are common in these dogs and cats.
+A female dog that has not been spayed or was spayed after her fourth heat cycle (around the 3rd birthday) has an increased risk of developing mammary tumors.
+Dogs that have not been spayed also risk developing cancer of the uterus or the ovaries.

-Male dogs that have not been neutered (castrated) can develop testicular cancer.
-Any intact male dog that has testicles that are uneven in size, with the larger one hard and irregular, is a strong suspect for testicular cancer.
+- Male dogs that have not been neutered (castrated) can develop testicular cancer.
+Any intact male dog that has testicles that are uneven in size, with the larger ones hard and irregular, is a strong suspect for testicular cancer.

 The Ten Primary Cancer Warnings to Lookout For